nathants/posts/003_refactoring_common_distributed_data_patterns_into_s4/readme.md

 5m17.052s
 ```

-next we'll [proxy traffic](https://github.com/nathants/s4/blob/master/scripts/connect_to_cluster.sh) through a machine in the cluster. the machines are listening on their internal addresses, and would otherwise be inaccessible. since we already have ssh setup, we'll use [sshuttle](https://github.com/sshuttle/sshuttle). run this in a second terminal, and don't forget to set region to us-east-1.
+next we'll [proxy traffic](https://github.com/nathants/s4/blob/master/scripts/connect_to_cluster.sh) through a machine in the cluster because the machines are only accessible on their internal addresses. since we already have ssh setup, we'll use [sshuttle](https://github.com/sshuttle/sshuttle). run this in a second terminal, and don't forget to set region to us-east-1.

 ```bash
 >> export region=us-east-1